 – Graham Leonard (Da Gama joint-MD)

-Hundreds of seamstresses throughout the country create garments out of shweshwe fabric.
+Hundreds of seamstresses throughout the world create garments made with shweshwe fabric, yet few know its rich history.

-The only place in the world where shweshwe is manufactured is at the Da Gama factory in the rural village of Zwelitsha near King William’s Town in the Eastern Cape.
+The only place where shweshwe is manufactured is at the Da Gama factory in the rural village of Zwelitsha near King William’s Town in the Eastern Cape.

 Source: More Love Mama